ismalizarraga4/Houses/README.md

   - open terminal and write next command:
     - npm run test

-you can try the API in postman importing collection file, which is in the path
+you can try the API in postman app importing collection file, which is in the path
 \postman\Houses.postman_collection.json, in this project.